Healthy Sweeteners

 Coconut Palm Sugar

 Coconut palm sugar, made from coconuts, is touted as a more natural sugar than white granulated sugar.
-While it does have more nutritional value, is less processed and has a slightly lower affect on blood sugar, it still has the same amount of calories.
+Unlike refined sugars, sweeteners like coconut sugar offer a better nutritional profile, including vitamins and minerals.
+While it does have more nutritional value, is less processed and has a slightly lower effect on blood sugar, it still has the same amount of calories.
 I will use coconut sugar only occasionally and I do use it in my paleo brownies.

 Agave

 This low glycemic liquid sweetener made from the agave plant, was all the rage a few years ago but has fallen out of favor due to its highly processed nature and its high fructose content and is not one of my preferred alternatives.
 Agave has the highest fructose content of any sweetener and our bodies only way of metabolizing fructose is through the liver.
 It is now thought that high fructose consumption (from fruit juice, high fructose corn syrup and agave) leads to non-alcoholic fatty liver disease in both children and adults.
+It’s important to be cautious with sweeteners high in fructose, such as agave, as they can impact liver health.
 I avoid agave.

 Brown Rice Syrup